self-atari/icfp2025/writeup/writeup.md

 lines](primus_solution.jpg)<br />
 ___ON.
 THE.
 BOARD.___

 After this point, we took a long break.
-It was clear the proofs would get harder and harder with more rooms, Pandu was now done working on the contest, and I knew I wouldn't have much time the next day. _Secundus_ (12 rooms) seemed possible, but unlikely (Pandu very generously gave me 50% odds).
-More complicated problems had been released and we saw from the leaderboard that some of the regular participants had already solved some, but we assumed those were out of reach for us in the time we had left.
+It was clear the proofs would get significantly harder with more rooms, Pandu was done working on the contest, and I knew I wouldn't have much time the next day. _Secundus_ (12 rooms) seemed possible, but unlikely (Pandu very generously gave me 50% odds).
+More complicated problems had been released, but we assumed those were out of reach for us in the time we had left.

 Still hopeful, I spent the evening improving the command line tool, adding capabilities I thought I might need.
-It could handle some of the work for me so I didn't have to think about which merges implied other merges.
-It would also be nice to be able to look for rooms I knew had certain properties (like, which rooms had a label of A, went through door 1 to a room with a label of B...).
+It could handle some of the merging for me so I didn't have to keep track of implications as I went.
+It would also be nice to be able to look up rooms (like, which rooms had a label of A, went through door 1 to a room with a label of B...).
 And it would be nice to have a program that would do the door-pair-picking for me.

 ![The earlier CLI, now with color coding and automated merging commands](secundus_2_cropped.png)<br />